Upgrading to a New Release

 Minor version

-A new minor version indicates feature or functionality changes that enable significant new capabilities in the system, but are unlikely to be disruptive and do not require preparation.
-Examples of such changes include new features, new APIs or API versions, and new resources in the system.
+A new minor version indicates feature or functionality changes that enable new capabilities in the system or fix existing ones, but are unlikely to be disruptive and do not require signficant preparation.
+Examples of such changes include new features, new APIs or API versions, new configuration parameters, and new resources in the system.

 A new minor version may also indicate changes in the database schema, file key naming schema, or other stateful parts of the application.
 New minor versions should be deployable by simply updating the server image (the Play Framework evolutions system should update the database schema automatically).